shviam-2018/Emma/README.md

 # Emma - Python Voice Assistant

-Emma is a Python-based voice assistant that utilizes various libraries to provide a range of functionalities through voice commands.
+Emma originally known as Eva.
+Is a Python-based voice assistant that utilizes various libraries to provide a range of functionalities through voice commands.
 This project uses pyttsx3 for text-to-speech conversion, speech_recognition for recognizing voice commands, wikipedia for searching Wikipedia, webbrowser for opening web pages, and os for system-related operations.

 ## Features